-Designers need to be able to quickly find objects within Appian Designer.
+Developers need to be able to quickly find objects within Appian Designer.
 There are a variety of options to enable fast and flexible searching.
-This article explains how to use the search and filter functionality across the various designer views.
+This page explains how to use the search options across the various views.

 In this search mode, the Description column is replaced with an Expression column that displays a snippet of the matching expression (or the first matching expression, if more than one is found in the same object).
 For example, a search for